Xavier-Lam/django-object-tool/README.md

 Then visit ***http://127.0.0.1:8000/admin*** and login as super admin by using account ***admin*** with password ***123456***.

 ## TODOS
-* separate object tools definition in changelist view and change view
 * patch for ModelAdmin
 * unittests
 * documentation